Marfan Syndrome in Children

 depend on how severe the condition is.

-There is no cure for Marfan syndrome.
-Treatment is based on which organs are affected.
+There is no cure for Marfan

-and complete eye exams.
+echocardiography, and complete eye exams.

-Heart problems are treated by a pediatric cardiologist.
-This is a doctor with special
+Heart problems are treated by a

-training to treat heart problems in children.
+in children.
 The treatment may include:

 -

 Heart medicine.
-This includes
+This may include

 beta-blockers.
 These medicines ease the work of the heart.
 As your child grows, they